-A Data Management Plan is a document that describes how data are to be handled both during a research project and after completion of the project.
-In this web page you will learn about:
+A Data Management Plan is a document that describes how data are to be handled during and after completion of a research project.

-With a DMP, the research team plans ahead for human resources and financial support.
-Time is also saved during the later stage of the research project.
-Data could also be better managed according to the FAIR data principle: Findable, Accessible, Interoperable, and Reuseable.
+With a DMP, the research team plans ahead for the human resources and financial support required for handling of research data.
+Time will be saved in later stage of the research project if the data management process is well planned.
+Data could be better managed according to the FAIR data principle: Findable, Accessible, Interoperable, and Reuseable.

 A DMP usually covers: